alessandrocandolini/stack-templates/README.md

 ## AOC

 There is a variant of `cli-template` that generates a project for Advent of Code.
 However this template is not as maintained as the other ones, and we don't run CI tests to save time.

+## (warning) Codecov upload

+Tokenless code coverage report upload to [codecov](https://app.codecov.io/) is no longer supported by [codecov-action v4](https://github.com/codecov/codecov-action).
+The templates generate a non-failing step as part of the github action CI, but if you want the coverage report uploaded you have to set the env variable `CODECOV_TOKEN` under the repo Settings > Secrets > Action > New repository secret